Appendix: Data Sources & References

 - Target Market: 500+ BPO providers globally with $100M+ revenue

-BPO Channel Economics
+Channel Economics (deck Slide 13)

 - Accenture: Serves 9,000+ clients globally (Annual Report 2024)